openbabel/documentation/Command-line_tools/babel.rst

     Add or replace a property (for example, in an SD file) -r
-    Remove all but the largest contiguous fragment (strip salts) --readconformers
+    Remove all but the largest contiguous fragment (strip salts) --readconformer
-    Combine adjacent conformers in multi-molecule input into a single molecule -s <SMARTS>
+    Combine adjacent conformers in multi-molecule input into a single molecule.
+    If a molecule has the same structure as the preceding molecule, as determined from its SMILES, it is not output but its coordinates are added to the preceding molecule as an additional conformer.
+There can be multiple groups of conformers, but the molecules in each group must be adjacent.
+-s <SMARTS>
     Convert only molecules matching the SMARTS pattern specified -s <filename.xxx>
     Convert only molecules with the molecule in the file as a substructure --separate
-    Separate disconnected fragments into individual molecular records --sort
+    Separate disconnected fragments into individual molecular records --smallest <#N descriptor>
+    Only convert the N molecules which have the smallest values of the specified descriptor.
+Preceding the descriptor by ``~`` inverts this filter.
+--sort
     Output molecules ordered by the value of a descriptor.
 See :ref:`sorting option`.
 --title <title>